sysgears/selenium-automation-bundle/docs/fundamentals/UI Testing/Detailed Guide on UI Testing.md

 #### checkWithoutChangesInLayout

 As the name of the method suggests, it'll test the Google search page without changing the layout.
-This test won't fail as it doesn't change the layout anyhow:
+This test won't fail as it doesn't change the layout anyhow it just shows how the module works for a case(pages) without changes.
+It does make new screenshot, compare and makes log record that the screenshot is identical to the baseline that was taken earlier.:

 ```groovy
 /**